How to Know and Do What Is Right

 Do capitalistic companies, families, and organized religions always enslave their followers and nutrition courses, alternative communities, and Yoga always liberate them?
 No. In fact, the core idea of some religions is to support people in liberating themselves by providing a proven code of conduct as a practical means to foster the adoption of higher levels of consciousness and integrity.
 Some tenets include not blindly following the given teaching without reasoning.
 Similarly can the nutrition course be treasonous if it’s based on dogma instead of empowerment and disguises itself as a liberating teaching.
 There is a lot of darkness to be found in the world of spirituality as well as in organized religion.
 Finally, some family structures are indeed built on the virtue of unconditional love instead of manipulation, if the head of the family has a high level of consciousness.

-Inhibitors Of Knowing What Is Right
+Inhibitors of Knowing What Is Right

 Inhibitors represent external moral systems that prevent you from your intuitive knowing of what is right by creating a dependency.
 Their common denominator is that they serve the objectives of an external entity instead of the individual.
 There are three main inhibitors: